NYC hospitals prep for nurse strike amid negotiations

 “New York City hospitals have violated our trust through years of understaffing, and that understaffing has only gotten worse since the start of the COVID-19 pandemic,” nurses’ union President Nancy Hagans said at a news briefing Friday.
 “It’s time they come to the table and deliver the safe staffing standards that nurses and our patients deserve.”

+Mount Sinai’s chief nursing officer, Fran Cartwright, acknowledged nurses are stretched thin.
+But she pointed to the pandemic’s disruptive sweep through people’s working lives, at bedsides and beyond.

+“Our nurses are working with patients 24/7, so they’re feeling it, and I’m feeling it with them,” she said in an interview.
+“It takes years after a pandemic to add stability.”

-The negotiations follow a number of job actions at other U.S. hospitals as nurses come through a period of shouldering health risks and huge workloads at the peak of the virus crisis.
-The industry is facing burnout that has since driven many nurses from the profession, or at least from full-time hospital jobs.
+After shouldering health risks and huge workloads at the peak of the virus crisis, the profession is facing burnout that has driven many nurses into other jobs, or at least away from full-time hospital work.

 Nurses at a Massachusetts hospital went on strike for nearly 10 months ending last January, marking the longest nursing walkout in state history.
 Thousands of nurses at two California hospitals were on strike for a week in May.

-Talks took an acrimonious turn at Mount Sinai, where the union — the New York State Nurses Association — said management had walked away from the bargaining table and called off negotiations Friday.
+Talks took an acrimonious turn at Mount Sinai, where the union — the New York State Nurses Association — said management had walked away from the bargaining table shortly after midnight and called off negotiations Friday.

 “Shame on you, Mount Sinai,” Hagans said.

-If there’s a strike, the Morningside campus will operate only an emergency room and inpatient child psychiatry ward, according to a message the hospitals’ presidents sent to staffers Wednesday.
+Cartwright said the flagship was “heartbroken” about having to transfer patients, particularly the infants, but would ensure the right care for them and patients who remain.

-Negotiations also continued at Montefiore and two other hospitals, the roughly 850-bed BronxCare Health System and 300-bed Flushing Hospital Medical Center, which is in Queens.
+Negotiations also continued at Montefiore and the roughly 850-bed BronxCare Health System, while Flushing Hospital Medical Center reached a tentative agreement with nurses Friday evening.
+Spokespeople for the union and for Flushing Hospital, a 300-bed facility in Queens, confirmed the deal but didn’t immediately release details.

 BronxCare said Thursday it was confident about eventually reaching an agreement, while Montefiore Senior Vice President Joe Solmonese said nurses were rejecting a “generous” offer.
 He said it mirrored raises the union had agreed to elsewhere, while also adding 78 more emergency room nurses and making other increases in pay, benefits and staffing.